Lafferty 'bursting' to face Celtic in semi-final

 Lafferty's return comes after Kilmarnock's options up front were also enhanced by the signing of former Blackpool and Rotherham United striker Kyle Vassell from San Diego Loyal, plus the return to fitness of Scott Robinson.

-Both started Saturday's 2-0 Scottish Premiership defeat by their Hampden opponents at Celtic Park, but Lafferty was handed his own opportunity to impress in Tuesday's reserve game against Queen of the South.
+Both started Saturday's 2-0 Scottish Premiership defeat by their Hampden opponents at Celtic Park, but Lafferty was handed his own opportunity to impress as he started for Kilmarnock's reserves as they crushed Queen of the South 7-0 with midfielder Kerr McInroy scoring a hat-trick.

 "That will be a step towards seeing his availability, but it is a big game and he normally delivers a big performance," McInnes says.